 A well maintained used clothing store with a variety of appropriately priced products will go a long way to pave your success story.
 Maintain the ambience of the store and keep it in line with the target customers.

 It is now time to start kitting on your store with equipment.
 If you can do so, purchase temporary changing rooms (many shop fitting vendors will sell them).
 In addition to this, you are going to need a cash register, perhaps connected up to a computer system.
 You may need a card terminal for payments.
 You will certainly need clothing rails, and you may also wish for a few mannequins to show off some of the best clothing that you have in stock.

 If need be then invest in a security system as well.
 Give customers enough space to move around freely between the racks.

 Decide on how you are going to price your goods.
-Some second-hand clothing stores will price by the rail (i.e. everything on a certain rail is a certain price), although this can get confusing for both you and your customer.
+Some used clothing stores will price by the rail (i.e. everything on a certain rail is a certain price), although this can get confusing for both you and your customer.
 It also leaves very little leeway when it comes to pricing.